mapbender/mapbender-documentation/en/functions/misc/wms_loader.rst

 How to add a WMS by defining a link
 ====================================

-You can add a WMS to Mapbender by defining a link, e.g. in your :ref:`WMS featureinfo<feature_info>` or your search results.
+You can add a WMS to Mapbender by defining a link, e. g. in your :ref:`WMS featureinfo<feature_info>` or your search results.

 Activate the option **use Declarative** in the WMS Loader element (in a YAML application, set the option ``useDeclarative`` to true).